qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Setting the style for the reclassified layers
 ----------------------------------------------------------------------

 #.
-Open the :guilabel:`Symbology` tab in the layer's :guilabel:`Properties` dialog
+Open the :guilabel:`Symbology` tab in the layer's
-   as usual.
+   :guilabel:`Properties` dialog as usual
 #.
-Under the heading :guilabel:`Load min / max values from band`, select the
+Under the heading :guilabel:`Load min / max values from band`,
-   :guilabel:`Actual (slower)` radio button.
+   select the :guilabel:`Actual (slower)` radio button
 #.
-Click the :guilabel:`Load` button.
+Click the :guilabel:`Load` button

-The :guilabel:`Custom min / max values` fields should now populate with ``0`` and ``1``, respectively.
-(If they do not, then there was a mistake with your reclassification of the data, and you will need to go over that part again.)
+The :guilabel:`Custom min / max values` fields should now populate with ``0`` and ``1``, respectively (if they do not, then there was a mistake with your reclassification of the data, and you will need to go over that part again).

 #.
 Under the heading :guilabel:`Contrast enhancement`, set the
-   :guilabel:`Current` dropdown list to :guilabel:`Stretch To MinMax`.
+   :guilabel:`Current` dropdown list to :guilabel:`Stretch To MinMax`
 #.
-Click :guilabel:`OK`.
+Click :guilabel:`OK`
 #.
-Do this for all three reclassified rasters, and remember to save your work!
+Do this for all three reclassified rasters, and remember to save
+   your work!

 The only criterion that remains is that the area must be ``250m`` away from urban areas.
 We will satisfy this requirement by ensuring that the areas we compute are ``250m`` or more from the edge of a rural area.
 Hence, we need to find all rural areas first.

 Finding rural areas
 ----------------------------------------------------------------------